Opportunities

 Funding is available to both domestic and international students.
 Applicants from underrepresented groups will be prioritized.

 Halifax, meanwhile, is a picturesque port city with high quality of life.
 We enjoy a wide variety of restaurants, parks, water sports in summer and snow sports in winter.
 Halifax is very family-friendly with a great library system, lots of children’s programs, and a plethora of playgrounds and parks.
 Nova Scotia is home to many beautiful communities, campgrounds, trails, lakes, rivers, lighthouses and opportunities for running, hiking, cycling, ATVing, boating and generally exploring the great outdoors.
+Halifax is, however, in them midst of a housing crisis, and successful applicants should arrive early to look for appropriate housing, and be wary of housing scams.

 Apply for a Post-Doc